BlumaBerkowicz/Stationery-Store/README.md

 # Stationary Store
 The project represents a website for selling stationery.
-The site has the option to register, log in, change and update user information On the products page, you have the option to add a product to the cart, filter products by category, price, or name, as well as go to the cart page.
+The site has the option to register, log in, change and update user information.
+On the products page, you have the option to add a product to the cart, filter products by category, price, or name, as well as go to the cart page.
 On the cart page, you can remove a product, see the amount of products in the cart, and place the order.